119 Comments

 Supply Management may be a small issue by itself but it pancakes on top off all the issues on which Alberta takes one for the team.

-Supply managed quotas are awarded per province, which disadvantages Alberta producers because their alloted quota is both below the province's percentage of national population and, more importantly, isn't merit bases.
+Supply managed quotas are awarded per province, which disadvantages Alberta producers because their alloted quota is both below the province's percentage of national population and, more importantly, isn't merit based.
 Without quotas, the best producers win, consumers win and the Canadian economy wins.
 Supply management is nothing more than an arcane seniority system.

 There are many issues, and nobody believes that Canada will fix any of them.